Written by: Melissa Kusia on July 20th, 2004

 Imagine giving up everything for career aspirations, and losing contact with some of life’s most meaningful fulfillment’s in the process.
 Essentially, this is what Tornatore asks his audience with Cinema Paradiso.
 Though the film is not entirely depressing, it does evoke many poignant emotions in the viewer that make for a complex cinematic experience.

 The film is mostly told in flashback.
-In the beginning, a middle aged Salvatore lies in bed (looking rather distant) with a lover when the phone rings.
+In the beginning, a middle-aged Salvatore lies in bed (looking rather distant) with a lover when the phone rings.
 The woman answers the phone and tells Salvatore that a man named Alfredo has died.
 From this point on, the audience experiences Salvatore’s life from child to young adult.
-With his father away at war (later discovered dead) and only his moody mother and sister for company, young Salvatore attempts to break away from reality by going to the cinema.
-Alfredo, the sometimes gruff but always loveable projectionist, befriends Salvatore and becomes his mentor.
+With his father, away at war (later discovered dead) and only his moody mother and sister for company, young Salvatore attempts to break away from reality by going to the cinema.
+Alfredo, the sometimes gruff but always lovable projectionist, befriends Salvatore and becomes his mentor.
 Alfredo and his wife cannot have children, thus Salvatore fills that void.

 Cinema Paradiso is in its original aspect ratio and the transfer has been given a anamorphic enhancement.
 Overall the picture is sharp and the colors are rendered as flesh tones look natural.
 The original Italian audio track is free of noise and the English subtitles are easy to read and follow.

 Outside of the films original trailer no other extras are present on this DVD.
 There are two cuts of the film.
 The original U.S. cut runs two hours and three minutes.
 In this cut, the audience never finds out what happened to Elena, Salvatore’s lost love.
 However, the director’s cut runs a near three hours and answers many of the questions that the first cut presented.